hellocodelinux/plugins_icy_draw/README.md

   - Draws a random half-block fill pattern using half-block characters (`▀`, `▄`, `▌`, `▐`).
 Adds a textured, semi-transparent look.

 - **random-colors.lua**
   - Applies random foreground colors while maintaining background.
-Automatically uses bright colors (8-15) on dark backgrounds and dark colors (0-7) on bright backgrounds for optimal contrast.
-Perfect for creating readable colorful text.
+Automatically uses bright on dark backgrounds and dark colors on bright backgrounds for optimal contrast.

 - **shadow_effect.lua**
   - This script creates a shadow effect by adding a dotted block (`░`) to the right of each solid block (`█`).
 Enhances depth and dimension.